pitt-sci-cmpinf0010/Data-Visualization/README.md

 ## Data Visualization 📈👀

 This week we are learning about more ways to look at our data.
-Looking at big grids of cells and numbers is not a great way to learn anything, so how can we represent it in better ways?
+How can we represent our data in better ways than just grids of numbers?

 ## Getting Started™